Keen to trade crypto? Or just buy and hold. We’ve got you covered. Here’s a comparison of eToro vs Coinbase.

 We’re giving it to eToro.

-Overall eToro is cheaper to trade, with lower fees than Coinbase, and is a really great trading platform in general – you can trade much more than just crypto, there’s stocks and shares, funds, foreign exchange and commodities.
+Overall eToro is cheaper to trade, with lower fees than Coinbase, and is a really great trading platform in general – you can trade much more than just crypto, there’s stocks and shares, ETFs, foreign exchange and commodities.

 With Coinbase, it’s pretty simple, you choose your coin and buy it, which is great, but if you’re looking to do more than just hold coins, such as trade, you’ll have to use the professional version which is more complicated to use.